Ledger-Donjon/nebulastudio/README.md

 ## License

-This project is licensed under the [Insert License Name] License.
+This project is licensed under the GNU LESSER v3 License.
 See the [LICENSE](./LICENSE) file for details.

-## Contact

-For questions or feedback, please contact [your email or other contact information].